AnalystsTeam/Term_DepositSubscription_Project/README.md

 #Precondition : Data Analyst has access to run the application.

-#Description : This usecase allows analyst to predict the potential customers for subscription of term deposit.
+#Description: This use case allows analyst to predict the potential customers for subscription of term deposit.
-Usecase begins with user uploading the csv data file as input for the application.
+Use case begins with user uploading the csv data file as input for the application.
 The application builds classification model that predicts the list of potential customers.
 List of potential customers for subscription of term deposit is generated for future campaign usage.

-#Postcondition : Analyst gets list of potential customers for subscription of term deposit
+#Postcondition: Analyst gets list of potential customers for subscription of term deposit

 ## Useful features from the data & the descriptions of the features